AyangNovaAnggraeni/https-ayangnovaanggraeni.github.io/README.md

 Welcome to **Ayang Nova Anggraeni's Art Journey**!
 This is a simple yet charming personal web-based gallery built to showcase my progress in both **digital art** and **traditional sketches**.

 > ✏️ This project was made for learning and personal portfolio purposes only.
+And some of the images are still on progress, i'll update it if there's any

 ---